OMAR300927/My-first-project/README.md

 9. Set up K8s on a host using Minikube
 10. Create a K8s deployment and service for the application
 11. Create a K8s Ingress to expose the Flask service externally
+12. Write Terraform file preparing the infrastructure
-12. Use Jenkins to deploy the application on K8s
+13. Use Jenkins to deploy the application on K8s

 # Project structure